truenas/python-aiohttp/docs/client_reference.rst

    .. attribute:: content

-      Payload stream, contains response's BODY (:class:`StreamReader`).
+      Payload stream, which contains response's BODY (:class:`StreamReader`).
+      It supports various reading methods depending on the expected format.
+      When chunked transfer encoding is used by the server, allows retrieving the actual http chunks.

       Reading from the stream may raise
       :exc:`aiohttp.ClientPayloadError` if the response object is
-      closed before response receives all data or in case if any transfer encoding related errors like mis-formed chunked encoding of broken compression data.
+      closed before response receives all data or in case if any transfer encoding related errors like misformed chunked encoding of broken compression data.

    .. attribute:: cookies